Mark Davies / September 2025

 texts that violate many of the

-anyone in the narrow field of corpus linguistics paying attention to articles
+Is anyone in the narrow field of corpus linguistics paying attention to research

 7. On the other hand, if you look at recent articles in the top journals

-in corpus linguistics, and you'll see how many articles there deal with
+in corpus linguistics, and you'll see how many articles deal with

-"field-internal" debates (i.e. "navel gazing"), such as exactly what association measure we should use
+"field-internal" debates (in other words "navel gazing"), such as exactly what association measure we should use

 to find collocates, or how a different dispersion measure can produce

 slightly better frequency lists.
-But many of these researchers are just "big
+I suspect that many of these researchers don't

 shifted under their feet, and that researchers in Natural Language Processing /